dgulacsy/DA2_Assignments/Assignment1/data/readme.md

 2. 2019 Population data for countries | [World Bank's World Development Indicators in DataBank link] (https://databank.worldbank.org/reports.aspx?source=2&series=SP.POP.TOTL&country=)

 Data was accessed using R via URL and R's WDI package.

+# Origin of Data

+COVID-19 data is from administrative sources and reported by the countries themselves.
+The process of data gathering may differ from countries to countries and even within the country.
+For example, in larger countries like India the process may be different in different counties.
+In case of this dataset we may have multiple interpretations regarding how the population can be defined.
+One possibility is to consider the population as all COVID-19 infection cases that have occured until 21th Sep.
+2020 and let's say that the gathered data represents* the part of the population which was effectively observed (mainly by testing).
+An other way to look at it is to say that the population is the infinite number of possible outcomes of COVID-19 infections and their effect and this data only shows one realization.

+Population data is gathered through reports of countries that the World Bank acknowledges.

+*: only "represents" because it is already aggregated

+# Data Quality

+The collected data might have several flaws.
+One of the issues is that there are some countries that may factor in political consequence considering the numbers they report.
+So their numbers may be significantly lower than actuals.
+Secondly, reliability is also questionable.
+It is hard to believe that if cases were recounted they would be the same for the same observations.
+Most likely the data contains many errors due to duplication misshandling and so on.
+The third issue is comparability.
+Since there is no universal testing procedure in a global sense some countries might have higher or lower numbers solely due to their testing practices.

 # Data Cleaning